-The major in Health Studies combines a strong foundation in the liberal arts with
+UND's Health Studies major combines a strong foundation in the liberal arts with a

-a broad education in the human sciences to prepare you for a successful career in
+broad education in the human sciences to prepare you for a successful career in any

 The B.S. in Health Studies is an especially good choice for students interested in